nmcl/scratch/shuffle/README.md

 A random playing card generator.
-Shuffles and gives out the cards.
+Shuffles the deck and then gives out the cards.